 You may have once been able to read a street sign from a block away, but now you have trouble reading the small print on a cereal box.
 Don’t worry.
 You aren’t alone.
 In fact, chances are that if you’re over the age of 40, all your similarly aged friends are going through the exact same thing.

 If you’ve recently reached middle age (over the age of 40) and notice that maybe your eyes aren’t focusing as well as they used to or you’re having trouble reading things at a close distance, then you’re probably suffering from something called presbyopia.

 Presbyopia is a vision condition that will affect everyone eventually.
 This condition is the natural loss of elasticity in the lens of the eye.
 As a result of this, you’ll need glasses for activities like reading, working on the computer, sewing, cooking, reading menus, or any activity that requires near sight.

 Over time, it is normal for your age to wear down your eyes.
-In this case, the lens of the eye become thicker due to a build-up of protein and loses its ability to focus because the lens won’t bend.
-This differs from cataracts, where a protein build-up will cloud your vision.
+In this case, the lens of the eye becomes thicker due to a build-up of protein and loses its ability to focus because the lens won’t bend.
+This differs from cataracts when a protein build-up will cloud your vision.

 Presbyopia does not cause vision loss; only blurred vision when doing near work like the activities mentioned above.
 The condition is often nothing to be worried about.
 It does not cause permanent damage to the eye.

 Because presbyopia does not affect the very shape of the eye like other refractive errors like nearsightedness, farsightedness and astigmatism, bifocals are not necessary.

-Instead, presbyopia is treated with reading glasses.
+Instead, presbyopia is usually treated with reading glasses.
 These reading glasses are worn only when one needs to complete near work, as opposed to bifocals, which are worn all day long.

 However, bifocals can be prescribed by your eye doctor if you wish to have a pair of glasses to wear all day long.
 This is a good choice for people whose jobs require a lot of near work.